School District of Philadelphia: Policies

 Beginning in 2001 the district required all schools to enact school uniforms or strict dress codes.
 Some schools had already adopted uniforms prior to 2001.

 Learning networks

 Each school in the School District of Philadelphia is part of a learning network that is led by an Assistant Superintendent, to whom school principals report.
 SDP learning networks include geography-based learning networks that are numbered (13 during the 2023-2024 school year).
 SDP learning networks also include the Acceleration Network for schools receiving additional intervention support to improve academics, the Innovation Network that includes criteria-based schools, and the Opportunity Network that includes alternative and contract-based schools that offer targeted programming to smaller groups of high need students.

 SDP leadership also includes Associate Superintendents of School Performance, who support either Elementary or Secondary schools.

-This leadership structure aligns to the School District of Philadelphia's 5 year strategic plan.
+This leadership structure aligns to the School District of Philadelphia's five year strategic plan.
 "Accelerate Philly: 2023-2028 Strategic Plan" focuses on "Centering schools and school leadership teams as the units of change", according to its Theory of Action.
+Beginning with the 2024–25 school year, networks returned to 15 and being geographically-bound (with the exception of Network 15, comprising high schools).